On the differential structure of metric measure spaces and applications: Introduction

 \section{Introduction}

-The original motivation behind the project which lead to this paper, was to understand if and up to what extent the standard Laplacian comparison estimates for the distance function - valid on smooth Riemannian manifolds with Ricci curvature bounded from below - hold on a non smooth setting.
+The original motivation behind the project which lead to this paper, was to understand if and up to what extent the standard Laplacian comparison estimates for the distance function - valid on smooth Riemannian manifolds with Ricci curvature bounded from below - hold on a non-smooth setting.
 Recall that if $M$ is a Riemannian manifold with Ricci curvature not less than, say, 0, then for every $x_0\in M$ the function $g(x):=\sfd(x,x_0)$ satisfies

 where $N$ is (a bound from above on) the dimension of $M$.
 Similar bounds from above hold if the Ricci is bounded from below by $K\in\R$.
 Even in a smooth context, the distance function is not smooth, in particular is not $C^2$, therefore the inequality \eqref{eq:lapbase} must be properly interpreted.
-The correct way to do so is to think \eqref{eq:lapbase} as an inequality between distributions, so that its meaning is: the distributional Laplacian of $g$ is a measure whose singular part w.r.t. the volume measure is non positive on $M\setminus\{x_0\}$ and such that the density of the absolutely continuous part is bounded from above by $\frac{N-1}{g}$.
+There are various ways of doing this, a possibility is to think \eqref{eq:lapbase} as an inequality between distributions, so that its meaning is: the distributional Laplacian of $g$ is a measure whose singular part w.r.t. the volume measure is non-positive on $M\setminus\{x_0\}$ and such that the density of the absolutely continuous part is bounded from above by $\frac{N-1}{g}$.

-In the seminal papers \cite{Lott-Villani09} and \cite{Sturm06I}, \cite{Sturm06II} Lott-Villani on one side and Sturm on the other proposed a general definition of metric measure space with Ricci curvature bounded from below by $K\in \R$ and dimension bounded from above by $N\in(1,\infty]$ (for finite $N$'s, in \cite{Lott-Villani09} only the case $K=0$ was considered), in short, these are called $CD(K,N)$ spaces.
+In the seminal papers \cite{Lott-Villani09} and \cite{Sturm06I}, \cite{Sturm06II} Lott-Villani on one side and Sturm on the other proposed a general definition of metric measure space with Ricci curvature bounded from below by $K\in \R$ and dimension bounded from above by $N\in(1,\infty]$ (for finite $N$'s, in \cite{Lott-Villani09} only the case $K=0$ was considered), in short, these are called $\CD(K,N)$ spaces.
 The study of the properties of these spaces is still a very active research area.
-Broadly speaking, a central question is `which of the properties valid on a manifold with Ricci curvature bounded below and dimension bounded above are true in the non smooth context?'.
+Broadly speaking, a central question is `which of the properties valid on a manifold with Ricci curvature bounded below and dimension bounded above are true in the non-smooth context?'.